ch3cook-fdu/ch3cook-fdu.github.io/_pages/about.md

 # 💬 Oral Presentations

 - *Jul.
 2024*. "**MeshXL**: Neural Coordinate Field for Generative 3D Foundation Models".
-    MeshXL **paves the way for scaling up training on large-scale 3D mesh data**.
-Our **mesh representation** turns a 3D mesh into one unique coordinate sequence, which enables us to simplify our **architecture design** into a decoder-only transformer model, facilitating an **end-to-end training pipeline** for large-scale 3D mesh data.
+    MeshXL paves the way for scaling up training on large-scale 3D mesh data.
+Our mesh representation turns a 3D mesh into one unique coordinate sequence, which enables us to simplify our architecture design into a decoder-only transformer model, facilitating an end-to-end training pipeline for large-scale 3D mesh data.
     A technical report at **<font color="#74d8f0">mi</font>****<font color="#4ea4dd">HoYo</font>**.

 - *Oct.
 2023*. "**Vote2Cap-DETR**: A Set-to-Set Perspective Towards 3D Dense Captioning".